mumoshu/node-detacher/README.md

 - Is the node already being detached?
   - i.e. Does the node have a condition `NodeBeingDetached=True` or an annotation `node-detacher.variant.run/detaching=true`?
 - Is the node is unschedulable?
-  - i.e. Does it have a `ToBeDeletedByClusterAutoscaler` taint, or `node.spec.Unschedulable` set to `true`?
+  - i.e. Does it have a `ToBeDeletedByClusterAutoscaler` taint, or `node.spec.Unschedulable` set to `true`, or `node-detacher.variant.run/detached` annotatino set?
 - Is the node being detached AND is schedulable?
   - Yes
-    - Description: The node was scheduled for detachment, but it is now schedublale.
+    - Description: The node was scheduled for detachment, but it is now schedulable again.
     - Action: Re-attach the node to target groups and CLBs.
 Then exit the loop.
 - Is the node being detached AND is unschedulable?
   - Yes